Table of Contents

 - Day 14 – Departure

-Well, easy is a relative term and it depends on how you perceive the trek.
-However, there are experts who have graded the Annapurna Base Camp trek difficulty as “Easy to moderate”.
-It means the trek will be easy on some days and a little harder on some sections.
+Well, easy is a relative term depending on how you perceive the trek.
+However, some experts have graded the Annapurna Base Camp trek difficulty as “Easy to moderate”.
+It means the hike will be accessible on some days and more challenging on some sections.
 However, this is not a mountain climb and doesn’t need any technical skills.
-Any newbie who has never been to a higher altitude can also easily complete the Annapurna Base Camp trek.
-However, you shall need proper guidance from the experts to overcome the major difficulty of the Annapurna Base Camp trek.
+Newbies who have never been to a higher altitude can also quickly complete the Annapurna Base Camp trek.
+However, you shall need proper guidance from the experts to overcome the significant difficulty of the Annapurna Base Camp trek.

-The major challenges of the Annapurna Base Camp trek are:
+The significant challenges of the Annapurna Base Camp trek are:

 - Kathmandu altitude: 1300 meters

 - Tikhedhunga altitude: 1540 meters